ioninteractive/javascript/README.md

 ## <a name='blocks'>Blocks</a>

-  - Use braces with all multi-line blocks.
+  - Use braces with all blocks.

     ```javascript
     // bad
     if (test)
       return false;

-    // good
-    if (test) return false;

     // good
     if (test) {